Outbound iCal feeds from your Teamup calendar let others view your schedule on their calendar app of choice.

 If you want to share a calendar feed that shows scheduled events as reserved time blocks, without any event details, set the permission to Read-only, no details.

-Save your new calendar link, then copy and paste it into your browser or click Open.
+Save your new calendar link, then click it or paste it into your browser to open.

-To get the iCal feed uRL, click on the menu button in the top right corner of your calendar.
-Then select iCalendar Feeds.
+To generate the iCalendar feed URL, click on the menu button in the top right corner of your calendar.
+Go to Preferences > iCalendar Feeds.

-You’ll see a list of the sub-calendars you included in this link, with an individual iCalendar feed URL for each one.
+You’ll see a list of the sub-calendars you included in the link, with an individual iCalendar feed URL for each one: